SwordSaintofJigoku/DesigningTask/README.md

 5. after cloning locate the project folder
 6 double click the index.html file to open

-In this task I chose use raw HTML and CSS than using a framewoks and CSS library because it gives me more freedom to code a complex design than having a default design to override
+for this assesment which is the design to code task I chose to use raw html and css also javascript.
+The reason is because I find the task challenging and its going to be much harder with a default design that needs override.